apache/mesos/docs/submitting-a-patch.md

 # Submitting a Patch

 * You've fixed a bug or added a feature and want to contribute it.
 AWESOME!
+* We use [Apache Software Foundation JIRA](https://issues.apache.org/jira/browse/mesos/) to track and manage issues.
+If you don't already have an account, you'll need to create one.
 * We use [Apache Review Board](https://reviews.apache.org) for code reviews.
 If you don't already have an account, you'll need to create one (it's separate from your Apache JIRA account).
+* Once your JIRA and Review Board accounts are in place please go ahead and create a GitHub pull request with an entry for yourself in [AFFILIATIONS.yml](https://github.com/apache/mesos/blob/master/AFFILIATIONS.yml) file.
+  * The file is used to map contributions to the JIRA and Review Board accounts of their respective authors.
+We also use this mapping to track contributions of various organizations to Apache Mesos.
+  * Feel free to omit the `affiliations` field out in case you do not want your contribution to be atributed to a particular organization.
+  * In the `email` field please specify the email that your local git client is setup with.
 * A code review request should be created for every JIRA that involves a change to the codebase.

 ### Before you start writing code